Uploaded image for project: 'JDK'

 Summary

-Update the ML-KEM private key encoding to align with Section 6 of draft-ietf-lamps-kyber-certificates-10.
-Specifically, the privateKey field in OneAsymmetricKey will follow the DER-encoded CHOICE structure as defined: it must contain one of the three permitted alternatives described in the draft.
+Update the ML-KEM and ML-DSA private key encodings to align with Section 6 of draft-ietf-lamps-kyber-certificates-11 and Section 6 of draft-ietf-lamps-dilithium-certificates-12.
+Specifically, the privateKey field inside the PKCS #8 encoding will follow the DER-encoded CHOICE structure as defined.
+All 3 CHOICEs will be supported at encoding and decoding.

 Problem

-In the final revision of the draft, the private key format has been formally defined as a DER-encoded ASN.1 CHOICE.
+In the latest revision of the drafts, the private key format is defined as a DER-encoded ASN.1 CHOICE.
 For ML-KEM-512, for example:

 ML-KEM-512-PrivateKey ::= CHOICE {